 Video of the Day

 Jasmine green tea has an aroma, often used in aromatherapy, that sedates and relaxes.
-Drinking the tea at night before going to bed could be beneficial if you are suffering from sleep deprivation or have problems transitioning to sleep.
+Drinking the tea at night before going to bed could be beneficial if you have sleep deprivation or problems transitioning to sleep.
 The calming effect of jasmine is not limited to its aroma, however.
 The active compounds settle the digestive system, which makes jasmine tea an appropriate beverage for consumption prior to difficult-to-digest meals high in spices and fats.